How to Make Cleaning Your Baby’s Teeth Easy

 This post contains affiliate links, which means I receive a commission if you make a purchase using any of the links.

-First, you can use something as simple as a washcloth or gauze pad.
+You can use something as simple as a washcloth or gauze pad.
 Just wet the washcloth so that it is damp and gently rub those little teeth and gums.
 Start doing this as soon as your baby gets those first teeth around 6-10 months.
 This is important for a few reasons.

 Getting used to you in their mouth